IdaMarie-12/exam_phase2/PHASE2_COMPREHENSIVE_REPORT.md

 - **time** — Current simulation tick (integer counter, starts at 0, increments each phase)
 - **metrics** — SimulationTimeSeries object that records snapshots of system state each tick

 Once initialized, the simulation runs in a loop.
-Each call to `tick()` executes nine phases in strict order:
+Each call to `tick()` executes nine steps in strict order:

-**Phase 1: Advance Time.** The simulation increments its global clock by 1.
+**Step 1: Advance Time.** The simulation increments its global clock by 1.
 This single operation ensures all time-dependent logic across all objects stays synchronized.
 Every request's timeout checks use this same `time`, every driver's strategy decisions can use this time, every metric recorded uses this time.
 Centralizing the clock in Simulation prevents drift or inconsistency.

-**Phase 2: Activate Requests.** The system checks if any requests are scheduled to become available.
+**Step 2: Activate Requests.** The system checks if any requests are scheduled to become available.
 Requests can have an `appearance_time`—perhaps you loaded a CSV with orders scheduled for future hours.
 This phase checks: for each request where `appearance_time <= current_time`, transition it from a "future" list into `pending_requests`, making it eligible for assignment.
 This allows realistic request scheduling.

-**Phase 3: Generate New Requests.** If configured, a `Generator` creates new requests stochastically (randomly).
+**Step 3: Generate New Requests.** If configured, a `Generator` creates new requests stochastically (randomly).
 Rather than loading all requests upfront, the simulation can dynamically create them, simulating real-world request arrival where orders stream in continuously.

-**Phase 4: Handle Timeouts.** For each request in `pending_requests`, the system calls `request.is_expired(current_time, timeout_threshold)`.
+**Step 4: Handle Timeouts.** For each request in `pending_requests`, the system calls `request.is_expired(current_time, timeout_threshold)`.
 Requests that exceed their timeout are moved from `pending_requests` to `expired_requests`.
 This enforces a service level—if a request isn't assigned quickly enough, it's marked as failed and removed from the system.

-The timeout logic is:
+The timeout logic calculates how long a request has been waiting and checks if it exceeds the limit:

 $$\text{age} = \text{current\_time} - \text{appearance\_time}$$

-If `age > timeout_threshold` and the request is still WAITING, it expires.
+If age > timeout_threshold **and** the request is still in WAITING state, the request expires.
+For example, if a request appears at time 0 and the timeout is 50 ticks, it expires at the first time step where current_time > 50 (i.e., at time 51).
+This calculation is done each step, so requests are checked continuously as time advances.

-**Phase 5: Assign Idle Drivers.** For each driver:
+**Step 5: Assign Idle Drivers.** For each driver:
 1. Check `driver.is_idle()`.
 If False (driver is already carrying a delivery), skip.
 2. If True, the system creates an Offer for every pending request, containing the distance from the driver to the pickup location and estimated earnings.
 Distance is computed using Point's `distance_to()` method.
 3. Call `driver.decide_action(offers)`, which delegates to the driver's strategy.
 The strategy's `decide()` method returns the best offer or None.